phpmyadmin/phpmyadmin/very_small/readme.txt

    - phpMyAdmin Version 2.6.2 or higher
    - full CSS2 compatible browser
      (I've tested with Firefox 1.02, Microsoft(R)
-      InternetExplorer 6.0, and Opera 7.54)
+      InternetExplorer 6.0, and Opera 7.54 and Opera 9.20)
    - Your browser should support Javascript and png-images.
-   - In phpMyAdmin Version 2.6.4 there's
-     a new navigation behavior included.
-     The navigation panel has a fixed position now.

 ----------------------------------------------------------------------